openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_TimedExams.rst

 The Learner Experience of Timed Exams
 ==============================================

+In the courseware, learners see a clock icon to indicate that an exam has a time limit.

+..
+Add image

 Taking a timed exam is the same for a learner as taking any other exam in a course, except that a countdown timer is visible at the top of the courseware page during the exam.
+The timer begins to count down from the allowed time of the exam as soon as the learner selects **OK** to start the exam.
 Warnings are displayed when there is 20% and 5% of allotted time remaining.

+..
+Need to verify workflow

 When learners complete the exam, or when the countdown timer reaches 00:00, they no longer have access to the exam.
 Answers that they have completed are